marmalades/Wikidate/README.md

 This project shows what happened on the entered date.
 User enters a date and information is pulled from Wikipedia.

+## In Progress

+I will be adding functionality to this project.
+Currently working on:

+ - GUI using Tkinter

 ### Prerequisites

 Libraries needed for this project